Our strategic plan communicates the priority work we're doing to achieve our purpose: Helping every Washington resident live, work, drive, and thrive.

 - Implement customer alerts for online high-value transactions.

-- We will implement a customer alert system that will provide notifications to customers when an online change is made to certain records on their account in the DRIVES system.
+- We will implement a customer alert system that will provide notifications to customers when an online change is made to certain records on their account in applicable DOL applications.

 - Our evaluation will create recommendations to mitigate security concerns.